archphile/website/content/blog/happy-new-year-and-some-clarificatrions-about-the-status-of-archphile-project.md

 **- Future development**

-As I am writing these words, I still use Odroid C2 on my Hifi and I am actively developing images for my device.
-However, I am planning to buy a RPI4 and if it proves to be OK according to my needs, it will replace the C2.
+As I am writing these words, I still use the Odroid C2 on my Hifi and I am actively developing images for that.
+However, I am planning to buy a RPI4 and if it proves to be OK for my needs, it will replace the C2.

 When I do this, I might upload my own image (which will be different when compared to what Archphile used to be) so that other users can play around with it.

-This does not mean that Archphile will be an active project again.
-Archphile:
+This does not mean that Archphile will be an active again.
+This project:

 - used to support more than one devices (and that was my biggest mistake!)
 - included a lot of packages I never used (shairport, roon-bridge, mpd-archphile-sacd etc..)
-- had a manual
+- had an up-to-date manual
 - offered user support

 If I ever provide an image again, it won't include any of the above.